cmer/interactive_brokers_2_tasty_works/README.md

 ### Flex Query Parameters in Interactive Brokers

 - Leave all defaults
-- Set time period to LAST 365 DAYS
+- Set time period to LAST 365 DAYS (or whatever you want, really)
 - In Sections, select Trades
     + Select Executions
     + Select All